 Railroads logically require entities to complete a permit application that ensures they possess adequate insurance, address operational issues and comply with sensible national safety codes and standards.
 Railroads ensure that projects meet safety regulations (49 CFR Part 214) and engineering standards (49 CFR Part 213) by conducting a prior engineering and design review with qualified employees on site during the project.
 In addition to the crossing review, the Federal Railroad Administration requires the presence of a flagman during construction to inspect for disturbed track.
 This is a person designated to protect workers near the tracks who can communicate directly with train crews and dispatchers.
 Their sole responsibility, per FRA regulations (49 CFR Part 214), is to protect railroad employee safety, protect railroad infrastructure, and ensure the safety of those performing work near the tracks.
 These flagmen provide immediate protection to railroad operations should federal regulations 49 CFR Part 213 Subpart C — Track Geometry and/or 49 CFR Part 213 Subpart D — Track Structure become compromised.

 Extreme precaution is necessary across the rail network.
 “Model” legislation recommended by BDAC ignores this reality by minimizing the time and standards for review.
 Without appropriate engineering review and construction oversight, installations within active rail corridors can create risks to railroad employees, customers, communities and the public.
-Incorrect installations can hinder rail service by interfering with rail signals and communications, or even cause derailments.
+Incorrect installations can hinder rail service by interfering with rail signals and communications or even cause derailments.

 With billions invested by railroads in accordance with the Rail Safety Improvement Act for Positive Train Control (PTC) — a wireless-based system to stop certain accidents caused by human error — any activity with the potential to interfere with railroad operations that is not coordinated with railroads could jeopardize the control systems that operate PTC.

-BDAC-like legislation forces policymakers to intervene into contractual negotiations between private parties.
+BDAC-like legislation forces policymakers to intervene in contractual negotiations between private parties.
 The private market has facilitated thousands of agreements for railroad property access for nearly two centuries and is not in need of a top-down policy fix.
 Proponents of the BDAC model legislation and similar measures have never engaged the rail industry to inform the policy.
 The result is a proposal that endangers the very communities it is intended to help.

-Railroads, as the expert and property owner, are best equipped to establish engineering standards and conduct the review.
+Railroads, as the expert and property owners, are best equipped to establish engineering standards and conduct the review.
 This will ensure a thorough process that accounts for all standards that were developed for the permitting process, including federal regulations.

 The permit review process should be thorough and not subject to an arbitrary time frame.
 BDAC recommends 15 days for application review and 35 days from complete application submission to construction, both of which are unrealistic to ensure full safety and compliance.